 - if the destination MAC address of traffic refers to the same N6 interface or PDU session on which the traffic has been received, the frame shall be dropped.

-In order to handle scenarios where a device behind a UE is moved from one UE to another UE, a MAC address is considered as no longer associated with a UPF interface when the MAC address has not been detected as Source MAC address in UL traffic for a pre-defined period of time or it has been detected under a different interface (PDU Session or N6).
+In order to handle scenarios where a device behind a UE is moved from a source UE to a target UE, the reporting of the UE MAC addresses needs to be activated, a MAC address is considered as no longer associated with a UPF interface (source UE’s PDU session) when the MAC address has not been detected as Source MAC address in UL traffic for a pre-defined period of time or it has been detected under a different interface (target UE’s PDU Session or N6).
+In these scenarios, to avoid a MAC address used on more than one PDU Session for the same DNN and S-NSSAI during the pre-defined period of time, the SMF (serving the source UE) needs to remove the association (including N4 rules) related with this MAC address from the source UE’s PDU session in one of the following conditions:

+- Upon reception of the “new UE MAC address” report for this MAC address when the SMF serves both the source UE’s PDU session and target UE’s PDU session.

+- Upon reception of the request from the PCF which asks the SMF to remove the association (including N4 rules) related with this MAC address from the source UE’s PDU session.
+The PCF can send such request to the SMF when the “new UE MAC address” report for this MAC address is received for the target UE’s PDU session in case this PCF serves both the source UE’s PDU session and the target UE’s PDU session, or when the Nbsf_Management_UpdateNotification is received from BSF for this MAC address and source UE’s PDU session.

 For ARP/IPv6 Neighbour Solicitation traffic, a SMF's request to respond to ARP/IPv6 Neighbour Solicitation based on local cache information or to redirect such traffic from the UPF to the SMF overrules the traffic forwarding rules described above.

 NOTE 4: Local policies in UPF associated with the Network Instance can prevent local traffic switching in the UPF between PDU Sessions either for unicast traffic only or for any traffic.
 In the case where UPF policies prevent local traffic switching for any traffic (thus for broadcast/multicast traffic) some mechanism such as responding to ARP/ND based on local cache information or local multicast group handling is needed to ensure that upper layer protocol can run on the Ethernet PDU sessions.